Imposing area around a Spanish city (7)

 (I've seen this before)

 'imposing area around a' is the subsidiary indication.

 'imposing' becomes 'grand' (I've seen this before).

 'around' is an insertion indicator.

 'granda' placed around 'a' is 'granada'.

-(Other definitions for granada that I've seen before include "Spanish city, site of the Alhambra", "Andalusian city", "City in southern Spain, site of the Alhambra" and "City of Andalusia".)
+(Other definitions for granada that I've seen before include "Spanish city, site of the Alhambra", "Andalusian city", "Andulasian city", "car in > Spanish city", "City of Andalusia", "city in Spain", "City in southern Spain, site of the Alhambra" and "sunny city".)